Silverkix/SilverkixCMSBundle/README.md

         ....,
     );

-### 5) Extend your bundle
+### 6) Extend your bundle
-In order to overwrite the fontend template you need to extend out bundle so you can overwrite any necessary stuffz.
+In order to overwrite the frontend template you need to extend out bundle so you can overwrite any necessary stuffz.

     <?php
     // src/Acme/DemoBundle/AcmeDemoBundle.php